telosnetwork/telos-docs/docs/dapps/smart-contracts/hardhat_sourcify.md

 - @openzeppelin/contracts
 - dotenv

+Run npm install <package_name> if any of the above packages are missing.

-**Hardhat Plugin**
+**Hardhat Plug-in**
 ```js title="desktop/Basic_hardhat_project"
 npm install -D hardhat-deploy
 ```
-Import the plugin in your hardhat.config.js file
+Import the plug-in in your hardhat.config.js file
 ```js title="/hardhat.config.js"
 require('hardhat-deploy');
 ```
-Since hardhat-deploy-ethers is a fork of @nomiclabs/hardhat-ethers and that other plugin might have an hardcoded dependency on @nomiclabs/hardhat-ethers the best way to install hardhat-deploy-ethers and ensure compatibility is the following:
+When taking into account that Hardhat-deploy-ethers is a fork of @nomiclabs/hardhat-ethers, and other plug-ins may have have an hardcoded dependency on @nomiclabs/hardhat-ethers, the best method to install hardhat-deploy-ethers and ensure compatibility is the following:
 ```js title="/Basic_hardhat_project"
 npm install --save-dev  @nomiclabs/hardhat-ethers@npm:hardhat-deploy-ethers ethers
 ```
-Don't forget to add: ``` require("@nomiclabs/hardhat-ethers"); ``` at the top of your hardhat.config.js file`
+Remember to add: ``` require("@nomiclabs/hardhat-ethers"); ``` at the top of your hardhat.config.js file.

 ### Deploy
-Hardhat config file should look something like this:
+The following is what the Hardhat config file should like:
 ```js title="/hardhat.config.js"
 require("@nomiclabs/hardhat-waffle");
 require('dotenv').config({path: '.env'});